 (Fatal Familial Insomnia)

 Fatal insomnia is a rare hereditary or sporadic prion disorder causing difficulty sleeping, motor dysfunction, and death.

-Early symptoms include difficulty falling asleep, as well as cognitive decline, ataxia, inability to stay asleep, and psychiatric symptoms.
+Early symptoms of fatal insomnia include increasing difficulty falling asleep and maintaining sleep, as well as cognitive decline, ataxia, and psychiatric symptoms.
 Sympathetic hyperactivity (eg, hypertension, tachycardia, hyperthermia, sweating) may occur later.

-FI should be considered when patients have rapidly progressive cognitive impairment accompanied by behavioral or mood changes, ataxia, and sleep disturbances.
-Suspicion of sporadic FI should prompt a sleep study by polysomnography.
+Fatal insomnia should be considered when patients have rapidly progressive cognitive impairment accompanied by behavioral or mood changes, ataxia, and sleep disturbances.
+Suspicion of sporadic fatal insomnia should prompt a sleep study by polysomnography.
 Genetic testing can confirm the diagnosis of the familial form.
-MRI and measurement of 14-3-3 protein and tau in CSF are not useful, but polysomnography and PET can confirm the diagnosis.
+MRI and measurement of 14-3-3 protein and tau in CSF are not useful, but polysomnography and PET(which shows thalamic hypometabolism) can confirm the diagnosis.

 * This is a professional Version *